ROSS-org/ROSS/README-vis.md

 ```
 This example assumes that we want to use the same `dragonfly_event_trace()` for both the terminal and router LPs in the dragonfly model and we'll use trace_types[0], when registering the trace types for both LP types.

 To register the function pointers with ROSS, call `st_evtrace_settype(tw_lpid i, st_trace_type *trace_types)` right after you call the `tw_lp_settype()` function when initializing your LPs.
 You can also choose to turn event tracing on for only certain LPs.
-To do this, you only need to call `st_evtrace_settype()` with the appropriate agruments for the LPs you want event tracing turned on.
+To do this, you only need to call `st_evtrace_settype()` with the appropriate arguments for the LPs you want event tracing turned on.

 If your model is a part of CODES, the CODES mapping will handle this for you.
 Right now the model net base LPs, the dragonfly router and terminal LPs, and dragonfly synthetic workload LPs have this implemented, but it's in my [forked CODES repo](https://xgitlab.cels.anl.gov/caitlinross/codes) (event-collection branch) at the moment.
+It should be merged into the main CODES repo soon after this is merged into ROSS master.
 See that repo for more details on making event tracing changes on CODES models.